openfrontier/ci/README.md

     ## You can refer to "docker-compose -h" for more options

-## After containers are up and running and you can login using your gerrit admin user, run following postinstall scripts
+## Following are postinstall scripts
     ## To setup the intial login in Gerrit and link jenkins with gerrit:
     bash ~/ci/config/postinstall/S00setupContainer.sh